 Maps of Mars

 All intending observers need a map to refer to.
 Although certain features have undergone significant and apparently permanent changes since its compilation, Dr Ebisawa’s detailed general map of 1957 is useful for the naming of small features, and the writer’s paper in the Bibliography includes reproductions of both the IAU map and the Ebisawa map.
 A recent map compiled by the Planetary Section of the Unione Astrofili Italiani (UAI) is reproduced here to show what the observer might currently expect to see at the eyepiece.
-All these charts, together with a high-resolution map by Damian Peach (from the 2005 opposition), are available on this website (see Maps.)
+All these charts, together with a high-resolution map by Damian Peach (from the 2005 opposition), are available on this page.

 Submission of Observations